/Physical Modeling/Fluids/Gas/Valves & Orifices/Directional Control Valves/Check Valve (G)

 — parameter value Discharge coefficient;

-- adiabatic value.
+— the adiabatic index.

 Energy conservation